moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/secessentialshandson2.md

 1. In the left sidebar, navigate to **Code > Repository** to return to your code.

+4. Add a job placeholder job to avoid "GitLab CI configuration is invalid" message since jobs config should contain at least one visible job.

+    ```test-job1:
+  stage: test
+  script:
+    - echo "This job tests something"
+    ```

 ## Task A. Add Project Dependencies

 > Python-based projects often use pip for package management.
 With pip, developers will often provide a list of dependencies in a file called `requirements.txt`.